Using oxygen at home

 - Making a grunting noise

-- Pulling in the chest with each breath
+- Chest is pulling in with each breath

 - A dusky, gray, or bluish color around the lips, gums, or eyes